active-group/reacl/README.md

 In Reacl, there are three different kinds of data:

-- global *application state* that is the same at all components, and can only be manipulated as a whole
+- *application state* managed by a component that represents something that's important to your application, rather than just being an aspect of the GUI
 - *local state* of a component, used to maintain GUI state not already tracked by the DOM
 - *arguments* passed from a component to its sub-components